swet40/InstaMed/readme.md

 1. Node.js and npm installed on your machine
 2. MongoDB instance (local or cloud-based)

-**Endpoints**

-1. /user: Manages user-related actions such as registration, login, and booking appointments.

-2. /admin: Allows admins to add doctors and manage all appointments on the platform.

-3. /doctor: Provides functionality for doctors to view their appointments and interact with patients.

 **Future Enhancements**

 1. Multilingual Support: Expanding accessibility by adding support for multiple languages.